 Cognitive Behavioral Therapy is the only scientifically proven form of effective treatment for Panic Attacks and Panic Disorder.
 A licensed psychologist should provide this form of treatment, as they have the highest education and highest credentials in the field of psychology.
 CBT (Cognitive Behavioral Therapy) is a natural panic attack treatment without medication.
 Its goal and focus is to teach those suffering how to cure panic attacks fast!

-Our proven CBT for panic attacks focuses on changing cognitive distortions and false beliefs that maintain anxiety (called "cognitive restructuring"), while also teaching new behaviors that challenge and reduce anxiety.
+Our proven CBT for panic attacks and Panic Disorder focuses on changing cognitive distortions and false beliefs that maintain anxiety (called "cognitive restructuring"), while also teaching new behaviors that challenge and reduce anxiety.

 At The April Center For Anxiety Attack Management Los Angeles, exposure strategies are assigned gradually, so patients can make progress at their own pace and not feel like they're being thrown into the deep end.